BLACK+DECKER Flex Vac BDH2020FL Review

 This vacuum is a sold value, coupling an overall great performance with a reasonable price tag, earning it the Best Buy award.

 All in all, the Flex Vac is a great handheld vacuum and we would recommend it to anyone that is shopping on a budget but doesn't want to make too many sacrifices with regards to performance.
-It's not the best if you are on the tightest of tight budgets, but offers the best balance of performance and a low price tag.
+It's not the best if you are on the tightest of tight budgets, but offers the best balance of performance while costing a bit less than the premium products.

 — David Wise and Austin Palmer